 Free Agency Opens Today: Today is like Christmas Day in the NFL as the free agency period begins at 4pm this afternoon.
 Expect the signings to come fast and furious as there was a three day negotiating period that began Saturday.
 Expect Jairus Byrd to have a new team rather quickly.
 The Bills are also poised to possibly lose Scott Chandler and Dan Carpenter as well.
 The team would like to keep Carpenter but have been unable to negotiate a deal before today because he played under a one year veteran minimum contract last year.
 There has been very little rumblings about who the Bills are after on the open market so far.

-The quickest way to get breaking news from Bills Daily is to follow us on twitter!
+The quickest way to free agent news and rumors from Bills Daily is to follow us on twitter!

 Print Friendly Version